stennety/mywebsite/_posts/2024-5-27-optimal-ai-energy-uses.md

 tags: [AI, local-AI-System, SFF, energy, reduce environnemental impact]
 ---

-**Optimizing AI Workload Energy Usage: A Novel Approach Using SFF Inference Machines and Direct Heat Transfer**

----

-As AI becomes increasingly pervasive in our daily lives, the energy consumption of these powerful machines has become a pressing concern.
+As AI becomes increasingly pervasive in our daily lives, the energy consumption of these powerful machines is a pressing concern.
 The rapid growth of AI workloads is driving up electricity demand, contributing to greenhouse gas emissions, and straining our energy infrastructure.
-In this blog post, we'll explore an innovative approach to optimizing AI workload energy usage by leveraging Self-Fulfilling Feedback (SFF) inference machines and direct heat transfer.
+In this blog post, we'll explore an idealist system to benefit from heat for winter, cold for summer and numerical workloads for AI hosting.

+Here we only consider local build to mitigate rising monopoly in AI world.

 **The Challenge: Energy-Wasteful AI Workloads**

-Traditional AI workloads are designed for processing power and accuracy, often neglecting the significant energy required to operate these systems.
-This wastefulness is exacerbated by the increasing adoption of cloud-based AI services, which rely on massive data centers to process and store vast amounts of information.
+AI chat use from 300WH to 1KWH during inference.
+It's too much.

+How to reduce impact:
+- Reduce > Reduce energy consumption with newer component ($$$)
+- Reuse > Use one system for multiple usage
+- Recycle > Upcycle old servers, PCs (this things get rusty and dusty but still work)

-**The Solution: SFF Inference Machines**
+**The Solution:  low cost radiator**

-To mitigate this issue, researchers have developed Self-Fulfilling Feedback (SFF) inference machines.
-These innovative systems can learn from their own energy usage patterns, adapting their computational processes to minimize power consumption while maintaining accuracy.
+What if you could earn money, heat your house in winter, have fresh air in summer and benefit from high-end computer for gaming/video ?

+> Heat your house in winter > Rent your system while not in use

+> Fresh air in summer > Well.. you could use the heat from the gpus chip to do some magical refrigerant thing ? maybeee ?

+> Earn money > Rent your PC will not in use

+> High-end computer for gaming > Local low-latency connection to remote desktop ?

+> Off-grid AI endpoint on local network

 **Direct Heat Transfer: A Game-Changer in AI Energy Efficiency**